openEngiadina/cpub/README.md

 # CPub

-CPub is a general [ActivityPub](https://www.w3.org/TR/activitypub/) server built upon Semantic Web ideas.
-Most notably it also implements a [Linked Data Platform (LDP)](https://www.w3.org/TR/ldp/) and uses [RDF Turtle](https://www.w3.org/TR/turtle/) as serialization format.
+CPub is an experimental [ActivityPub](https://www.w3.org/TR/activitypub/) server that uses Semantic Web ideas.

-The project goals are:

-- Develop a general ActivityPub server that can be used to create any kind of structured content.
-- Experiment with using Linked Data (RDF) as data model for everything.

-CPub is developed as part of the [openEngiadina](https://openengiadina.net/) platform for open local knowledge.
+CPub was developed for the [openEngiadina](https://openengiadina.net) project as a platform for open local knowledge.

+See also [docs/cpub.md](docs/cpub.md) for more information.

 ## Quick start